4 / 5 Stars

 U.S. News evaluated 28 Financial Funds.
 Our list highlights the top-rated funds for long-term investors based on the ratings of leading fund industry researchers.

 The investment seeks capital appreciation.
 The fund normally invests at least 80% of its net assets in stocks of U.S. and foreign financial services companies of any size.
-These companies include banks, thrifts, finance companies, brokerage and advisory firms, real estate related firms, insurance companies and financial holding companies.
-It may invest in U.S. and foreign bonds, including up to 5% of net assets in below investment-grade bonds and their unrated equivalents.
-The fund also invests up to 15% of net assets in investment-grade short-term securities.
-It may invest in companies located in emerging market countries.
+These companies include banks, thrifts, finance companies, brokerage and advisory firms, real estate-related firms, insurance companies, and financial holding companies.
+It may invest in U.S. and foreign bonds, including up to 5% of net assets in below-investment-grade bonds rated at the time of purchase as low as CCC by Standard & Poor's Ratings Services (S&P) or Caa by Moody's Investors Service, Inc. (Moody's) and their unrated equivalents.

 Fees are High compared to funds in the same category.